-- (1) When a key employee or primary management official is employed to work at a gaming operation authorized by this ordinance, the Commission shall forward to the National Indian Gaming Commission a completed Notice of Results. - (2) The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days - (3) Notice of Results.
-Pursuant to the procedures set out in (1) and (2) of this section of this Ordinance, the Commission shall prepare and forward to the National Indian Gaming Commission a Notice of Results. - (4) Notification of Licensing Decision.
-The Commission shall notify the Nation Indian Gaming Commission of all licensing decision regarding Key employees and Primary Management Officials. - (5) Record Keeping.
-With respect to all licensed Primary Management Officials and Key Employees of the Gaming Enterprise, the Gaming Commission shall retain applications for employment and reports, if any, of background investigations for inspection by the Chairman of the National Indian Gaming
+- 1) When a key employee or primary management official is employed to work at a gaming operation authorized by this ordinance, the Commission shall forward to the National Indian Gaming Commission a completed Notice of Results. - 2) The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days. - 3) Notice of Results of Background Investigations - a) Before issuing a license to a primary management official or key employee, the Gaming Commission shall prepare a notice of results of the applicant's background investigation to submit to the NIGC. - (1) The notice of results must be submitted to the NIGC no later than 60 days after the applicant begins working for the Tribe. - b) The notice of results shall include the following information:

-- Commission or his or her designee for no less than three (3) years from the date of termination of employment. - (6) Notification to National Indian Gaming Commission.
-Whenever it appears to the Commission that a proposed license would be consistent with the Act, this Ordinance, and the public interest, it may issue the requested license after thirty (30) days notice of intent to issue the license to the National Indian Gaming Chairman, unless during the notice period, the Commission is directed by the National Indian Gaming Commission to delay issuance of the license for further investigation.
-It shall be a condition of the license that each applicant, or proponent thereof, notify the Commission in writing within three (3) business days of any event which would change any of the answers or information submitted with a license application.
+- (1) The applicant's name, date of birth, and social security number; - (2) The date on which the applicant began, or will begin, working as a primary management official or key employee; - (3) A summary of the information presented in the investigative report, including: - (a) licenses that have previously been denied; - (b) gaming licenses that have been revoked, even if subsequently reinstated; - (c) every known criminal charge brought against the applicant within the last 10 years of the date of the application; and - (d) every felony offense of which the applicant has been convicted or any ongoing prosecution; and - (4) A copy of the eligibility determination made in accordance with Section 7.2 and Article 8. - 4) Record Keeping.
+With respect to all licensed Primary Management Officials and Key Employees of the Gaming Enterprise, the Gaming Commission shall retain applications for employment, investigative reports, if any, background investigations and eligibility determinations for inspection by the Chairman of the National Indian Gaming.
+Commission or his or her designee for no less than three (3) years from the date of termination of employment. - 5) Notification to National Indian Gaming Commission.
+Whenever it appears to the Commission that a proposed license would be consistent with the Act, this Ordinance, and the public interest, it may issue the requested license after thirty (30) days' notice of intent to issue the license to the National Indian Gaming Chairman, unless during the notice period, the Commission is directed by the National Indian Gaming Commission to delay issuance of the license for further investigation.
+It shall be a condition of the license that each applicant, or proponent thereof, notify the Commission in writing within three (3) business days of any event which would change any of the answers or information submitted with a license application. - 6) If the Tribal Gaming Commission has issued a license to a primary management official or key employee before receiving the NIGC's statement of objections, notice and a hearing shall be provided to the licensee, as required by Article 12. - 7) The Gaming Commission shall notify NIGC of the issuance of a license to a primary management official or key employee within thirty (30) days.